ddepasquali/a11y-balance-mac/README.md

 # a11y-balance-daemon

-macOS utility that sets and keeps the default output device balance at a fixed value.
+macOS daemon that sets and keeps the default output device balance at a fixed value.
 Built for accessibility scenarios (unilateral hearing loss, hearing aids, unbalanced headphones): on every login and every default output-device change, the balance is re-applied automatically.

 ## Status and limits
 - Tested only with AirPods Pro 2.